Takeshi Oishi

 The Nakahara faction consisted of Masaaki Ueki, Yoshiharu Osaka, Masahiko Tanaka, and Oishi.
 The Matsuno faction consisted of Asai, Keigo Abe, Akihito Isaka, Mikio Yahara, and Masao Kagawa.
 Both factions referred to themselves as the JKA.
 What followed was a 10-year legal battle for the right to use the JKA name.

-In 1999 a Japanese High Court awarded the Nakahara faction the sole right to use to the JKA name.
+In 1999 a Japanese High Court awarded the Nakahara faction the sole right to use the JKA name.
 This led to the Matsuno faction leaving the JKA.
 The faction eventually split, with the main instructors forming their own associations.

 For the next few years, Oishi focused on his role as an instructor at the JKA Hombu and Komazawa University.

-On 6 February 2016 Oishi was officially inaugurated as the new Vice Chief Instructor of the JKA.
+On 6 February 2016, Oishi was officially inaugurated as the new Vice Chief Instructor of the JKA.

 Takeshi Oishi has been an integral member of the JKA.
-A formidable fighter, he is one of the longest serving instructors at the JKA.
+A formidable fighter, he is one of the longest-serving instructors at the JKA.
 He sits on several of the JKA’s boards, including the Shihankai Board of Directors, The JKA Technical Committee, and the JKA’s International Technical Committee for the World.

 Discover more from Finding Karate